 The George Washington Teacher Institute Residential Programs are highly competitive four to five day educational experiences which bring teachers to Mount Vernon for an intensive course of study.
 Participants immerse themselves in the exploration and discussion of lessons learned from the remarkable roles George Washington played as friend, husband, stepfather, farmer, slaveowner, general, founder and president.
-Programs are offered annually in the Spring, Summer, and Fall.
+Programs offering are varied throughout the Spring, Summer, and Fall.

 Teacher Fellowship Program